mehulagg/gitlab/doc/user/admin_area/settings/visibility_and_access_controls.md

 To access the visibility and access control options:

-1. Log in to GitLab as a user with Administrator [permissions](../../../permissions.md).
+1. Sign in to GitLab as a user with Administrator [permissions](../../../permissions.md).
 1. Go to **Admin Area > Settings > General**.
 1. Expand the **Visibility and access controls** section.